rlucente-se-jboss/integration-demo/README.md

     ./install-amq.sh
     ./start-amq.sh

+AMQ is fully started when you see a line in the log output similar to the following:

+    2018-06-18 09:48:53,359 INFO  [org.apache.activemq.artemis] AMQ241004: Artemis Console available at http://localhost:8161/console

 ### Start Fuse
 In a separate terminal window, install and start Fuse using the commands:

     ./install-fuse.sh
     ./start-fuse.sh

+Fuse is fully started when you see the prompt `karaf@root()>`.
+`
 ### Start RHDM
 In a separate terminal window, install and start RHDM using the commands:

     ./install-rhdm.sh
     ./start-rhdm.sh

+When you see a line similar to the following in the log output, then RHDM is ready:

+    09:49:33,964 INFO  [org.kie.workbench.common.screens.datasource.management.backend.DataSourceManagementBootstrap] (pool-9-thread-1) Initialize deployments task finished successfully.

 ## Run the Demo
 ### Build the Camel Bundle